Give A Story

 Every year, thousands of children are displaced from their homes because of domestic violence.
 Help build these children’s self esteem and give them something to call their own—a journal that celebrates their story!

-Purchase a Time Capsule journal at a 50% discount, and we’ll deliver it to the National Coalition Against Domestic Violence to give to a child on your behalf.
+Purchase one or more Time Capsule journals at a 50% discount, and I'll deliver them to the National Coalition Against Domestic Violence to give to a child on your behalf.

 How journal gifting works: